-- Surfshark: This fast-growing provider offers excellent protection for online users who don’t want prying eyes watching their online travels.
+- Surfshark: This fast-growing provider offers excellent protection for budget-minded online users who don’t want prying eyes watching their online travels.
 Fast connections, optimal online protection and unlimited concurrent connections are available.

 - IPVanish: Self-owned and -operated VPN servers mean IPVanish adds an extra layer of security between your data and outside parties.
 The provider’s customer support is second to none.

 - PrivateVPN: This provider boasts the second-fastest connections in this lineup, as well as impressive security and privacy protections.
 However, their global server coverage isn’t up to the standards of other providers.

 I ranked the top 6 VPNs for the Philippines using the following criteria:

 - Security and privacy protections

 - Bonus for servers located inside the Philippines